onqtam/headjack/docs/why/14_ECONOMICS.md

 > "The test of our progress is not whether we add more to the abundance of those who have much; it is whether we provide enough for those who have too little." - [Franklin D. Roosevelt](https://www.goodreads.com/quotes/35186-the-test-of-our-progress-is-not-whether-we-add)

+> "The greatest fine art of the future will be the making of a comfortable living from a small piece of land." - [Abraham Lincoln](https://www.goodreads.com/quotes/36568-the-greatest-fine-art-of-the-future-will-be-the)

 ██████████████████████████████████████████████████████████████████
 # SECTION: Concentrated power